lleonini/passwordgrids-cli/README.md

 # Overview

-PasswordGrid is a password generator that helps to generate [unique](http://xkcd.com/792/) high security passwords using grids.
+PasswordGrids is a password generator that helps to generate [unique](http://xkcd.com/792/) high security passwords using grids.